The days of product and pricing being the only important elements to building a successful brand are gone.

 In today’s connected world, although customers may still come for those two things, more often than not, it’s the people and the experience that they stay for.
 Building customer loyalty isn’t just about offering reward incentives; it’s about building a community of engaged fans and nurturing them to become super fans who advocate your brand.

 Why create your own fan club?

 When thinking about the power of raving fans, Apple is a great example.
 Even though your brand might not be nearly as big, many of the same rules apply.
 Apple fans certainly don’t buy iPhones because they’re cheap, product quality has always been a top-selling point for the company, but what really makes it successful is that their customer base is one of the most devout of all.
 You won’t get many iPhone users shifting loyalties and buying an Android phone!
 Imagine having a community of fans who are just as loyal to your offering too?

 Reason #1.
 Nurture brand advocates

 Fan clubs have been around forever.
 In the old days, they were often created by fans themselves.
-Today, thanks to the power of social media, brands can build their own fan clubs, often tying them to loyalty programmes in the process.
-With a fan club of your own, you have an opportunity to build more meaningful relationships with your target audience, potentially turning customers into loyal brand advocates.
+Today, thanks to the power of social media, brands can build their own official fan clubs, often tying them to a fan club membership and various other loyalty programmes in the process.
+With a fan club of your own, built on a reliable fan club platform, you have an opportunity to build more meaningful relationships with your target audience, potentially turning customers into loyal brand advocates.

 Reason #2.
 Provide better support

 A fan club is where people go not only to share their enthusiasm for a particular brand, product or service.
 It’s also a space where customers can support each other.
 Most people would far rather serve themselves with a community-driven knowledge base than pick up the phone to customer support.
 Having a fan club can deflect support tickets and reduce the burden on you and your team.

 Reason #3.
 Brainstorm new ideas